nguyenthinhatanh/HGP/README.md

 To make climin package to work in Python 3, go to the installation folder of climin (located in the site-packages folder), change line 86 in file climin/util.py (function draw_mini_slices()) to: idxs = list(range(len(slices)))

 I.3.
-For Windows systems, install 'numpy-1.13+mkl' from this page: https://www.lfd.uci.edu/~gohlke/pythonlibs/
+For Windows systems, install 'numpy-1.13+mkl' from thisÂ page: https://www.lfd.uci.edu/~gohlke/pythonlibs/

 ===================================================